Hepburn Sales - New & Used Horse Trailers, Tow Vehicles and Tow Vehicles

 6. What down payment is required to lease a trailer?

-Usually you are only required to put your first and last month payment down when leasing a trailer.
+10% down plus HST -is minimum down payment for leasing a trailer.
 Depending on the individual - the lease company may ask for additional down payment.

 Advantage Gatorshield What is Gatorshield tubing? • All Hawk Trailers are manufactured using Gatorshield tubing for all tubular framework. • Gatorshield tubing utilizes a patented in-line hot dip galvanized process for superior corrosion resistance. • Gatorshield is zinc coated inside and out for superior rust corrosion protection • For further information on Gatorshield you can visit www.gatorshield.com